dylanpicart/excel_api_access/README.md

 - **Email Notifications**: Notify users when a new dataset is fetched.
 - **Database Integration**: Store metadata in a database for better tracking.
 - **Better Exception Handling**: Improve error logging for specific failures.
-- **Building out an API for other NYS Sites**: Build Excel API to access files from NYSed.

 ---